Back Pain in General

 Let’s look at what is happening in the body.
-With each incident of minor back pain, a certain amount of damage is done.
-As the episodes reoccur, more and more damage is done and the damage is cumulative at a particular joint.
+Damage is done with each episode of minor back pain.
+As injuries reoccur, more and more damage is done and the damage at a particular joint will add up.
 That means with each incident, the next episode will be worse.
-The body’s natural response is to form scar tissue around previous injuries and this scar tissue is less adaptable than the original tissue, leaving the back more susceptible to injury.
+The body’s natural response is to form scar tissue around previous injuries.
+This scar tissue is less adaptable than the original tissue, leaving the back more susceptible to injury.

 Eventually, there is enough scar tissue and joint damage of the spine that arthritic changes occur with its’ uneven cartilage and spur formation.
 These are all natural processes in the adaptation to changing conditions within the body.
 The final outcome, later in life, is to have such arthritis that the motion are severely restricted and pain lingers permanently.

 There is good news for back pain sufferers.
 The joint derangement can be reversed and normal motion restored by getting a few adjustments.
 This process is drug free, relatively painless, involves no surgical intervention, and has the added bonus of restoring nervous system function.
 Adjustments are safe for people of all ages.
 There are extensive clinical trials that demonstrate effectiveness as superior to many of the other interventions that are more invasive.